 Silverman produced and performs on Jim Brickman’s hit CD’s “Simple Things”, “Lovesongs and Lullabies”, “Escape”, “Homecoming”, “Beautiful World” and on 5 of Jim’s popular TV Specials.
 His many appearances on national radio and television include NPR’s Performance Today, Minnesota Public Radio’s St. Paul Sunday, many appearances on A Prairie Home Companion and was featured as a violinist and record producer on CBS News Sunday Morning with Charles Osgood.
 He has taught at Macalester College in St. Paul, and at the MacPhail Center for the Arts in Minneapolis and regularly gives workshops all over the world, including the Stanford Jazz Workshop, Jazz in July at Amherst, Oberlin Conservatory and many others.
 Silverman has long been a favorite instructor at the Mark O’Connor Fiddle Camp and he is on the faculty at Belmont University in his home of Nashville, TN.

-Silverman is currently touring internationally as a soloist with orchestras, with his solo “Concerto for One” performances, “Concerto for Two” with 5-time GRAMMY winner Roy “Futureman” Wooten, with his rock ensemble, “Eclectica”, and with Three Part Invention with pianist Philip Aaberg and cellist Mike Block.
+Silverman is currently touring internationally as a soloist with orchestras, with his solo “Concerto for One” performances; his “Dialogues” duo with 5-time GRAMMY winner Roy “Futureman” Wooten; with his rock ensemble, “Eclectica”; and with Three Part Invention with pianist Philip Aaberg and cellist Mike Block.
 Tracy lives with his wife and 4 children in Nashville, TN.